 Bail does not get automatically cancelled if an accused person violates his bail conditions.
 The prosecution side has to apply for cancellation of bail in the appropriate legal forum for such action.
 The Supreme Court had earlier taken the view that refusal to grant bail on the one hand, and cancellation of bail already granted on the other hand are two very different things, and should be treated as such.
 A double bench of the SC (A.S.
 Anand and M.K.
 Mukherjee) stated in Dolat Ram vs. State of Haryana, JT 1995 (1) (SC) 127: (1995) 1 SCC 349: (1994) Supp 6 SCR 69: (1994) 4 SCALE 1119 that "Rejection of bail in a non-bailable case at the initial stage and the cancellation of the bail so granted, have to be considered and dealt with on different basis.
 Very cogent and overwhelming circumstances are necessary for an order directing the cancellation of bail, already granted.
 The High Court it appears to us overlooked the distinction between the factors relevant for rejecting bail in a non-bailable case in the first instance and the cancellation of bail already granted."(sic)

 It is sometimes very difficult for the prosecution or the complainant(s) to obtain cancellation of bail already granted.
 Lt.
 Gen. Tejinder Singh has applied for cancellation of bail granted to Gen. V.K.
-Singh in the criminal defamation case filed by the former.
+Singh in the criminal defamation case filed by the former .
 He is unlikely to get a favourable order, since this is a private case and the allegation has not been accepted to be prima facie correct.
 Sanjeev Nanda's bail in the BMW case was not cancelled inspite of clear misdemeanour by his lawyer R.K.
 Dewan.
-Manu Sharma's interim bail was cancelled by the Delhi High Court after one of the prosecution witnesses vanished, but he later managed to get regular bail.
+Manu Sharma's interim bail was cancelled by the Delhi High Court after one of the prosecution witnesses vanished, but he later managed to get regular bail .
 This was in the Jessica Lal murder case.
-CBI is trying to get Sreesanth's bail in the IPL T20 spot-fixing case cancelled with no success so far.
-Shakeel Noorani filed an independent petition for cancellation of bail granted to Sanjay Dutt in the Bombay blasts case.
+The special cell of Delhi Police tried to get Sreesanth's bail in the IPL T20 spot-fixing case cancelled with no success.
+Shakeel Noorani filed an independent petition for cancellation of bail granted to Sanjay Dutt in the Bombay blasts case .
 The petition was rejected.

 It is worth noting in the Sanjay Dutt case above that a third party which is not a part of the prosecution, nor a complainant may appeal for cancellation of bail in a criminal case.
 This is one aspect of criminal cases where such interventions are allowed.
 There are apparent contradictions in Supreme Court judgements in this regard.
 Justice P. Sathasivam and B.S.
 Chauhan stated in the above case that Noorani needed to file an FIR if he wished to resolve his financial dispute with Sanjay Dutt, instead of taking this route.
 They were also reported in the media (The Hindu, Chennai) as having said that “How is the producer involved in this (Mumbai blast) criminal case?
 You file an FIR.
 We are dismissing your petition.”
-On the face of it, this seems to fly against what was said in Rajpal vs. Jagvir Singh, 1979 All Cr Rep 514.
-(Jai, J.R., Bail Law and Procedure, Universal Law Publishing Company, 2012, Delhi) Details of the judgment quoted by him in support of this weighty contention have not been supplied by Jai in his work.
+On the face of it, this seems to fly against what was said in Rajpal vs. Jagvir Singh, 1979 All Cr Rep 514 (Jai, J.R., Bail Law and Procedure, Universal Law Publishing Company, 2012, Delhi), wherein the Allahabad High Court held that the state was not the only eligible petitioner in any bail cancellation matter.
+Details of the judgment quoted by him in support of this weighty contention have not been supplied by Jai in his work, but they can be seen at at least one location on the internet .
 It might be mentioned in the context of Noorani's bail cancellation application that sometimes the motives of litigants are not entirely transparent.
 This happens in all sorts of cases including PILs.

 Sometimes bail cancellation occurs or appears to be likely.
 You might be aware of the current 2G case in which CBI is trying to get Sanjay Chandra's bail cancelled, after he was allegedly caught discussing his case with the public prosecutor A.K.
 Singh.
 There are media reports which suggest that CBI has a bulletproof case in this matter.
+(It is a different matter that the CBI failed in getting Chandra's bail cancelled in the said matter from a bench led by H.L.
+Dattu , but the case for the prosecution was substantially strengthened.)
 In the Uphaar cinema case the Ansals were accused of stealing and/or meddling with court documents and their bail was cancelled by the Supreme Court as a consequence (they were later on accused of bench-hunting by the aggrieved parties, when they tried to get their bail cancellation overturned and did things which amounted to seeking a particular bench).
 Vijay Sai Reddy obtained bail in the Jaganmohan Reddy disproportionate assets case from the CBI trial court.
-The Andhra Pradesh High Court later cancelled his bail.
+The Supreme Court later cancelled his bail .
 As recently as the month of May in the current year, R.K.
-Agrawal's bail in the 2012 Rajya Sabha election cash-for-votes scam (Jharkhand) has been cancelled.
-Something similar happened to S. Gopalakrishnan and V.S.
-Prabhakara Gupta in the Satyam Infoway corporate fraud case in which B. Ramalinga Raju is the main accused.
+Agrawal's bail in the 2012 Rajya Sabha election cash-for-votes scam (Jharkhand) has been cancelled .

 If you manage to get anticipatory bail in your 498a case (u/s 498a/406/34 or as the case may be) then make sure that you follow all the conditions imposed upon you by the court scrupulously.
 Most important of all, do not contact or try to contact your accuser/accusers directly or indirectly.
 In fact, do not even mention her/them by name except in legal documents.
 Also, do not try to contact the public prosecutor at any time whatsoever before, during or after your trial.
 As far as the investigating officer is concerned, he will contact you himself whenever there is a need to do so.
 Do not try to initiate contact with him except under extraordinary circumstances.
 Another thing is that you need to make sure that the IO can contact you at all normal times.
 Above all remember the principle that an accused person should not try to influence the outcome of the trial in any manner except through his legal defence.